netspective-labs/attest/lib/datalog/README.md

 [Modern Datalog Engines](https://soft.vub.ac.be/Publications/2022/vub-tr-soft-22-21.pdf)
 for a good list.

-Datalog Aide includes:

-- a TypeScript API: `DatalogFacts.stringify(obj, options)`
-- a CLI: `modctl.ts to-facts` that reads JSON from stdin and writes facts to stdout

-It is designed for evidence-friendly systems where provenance, temporal annotations, and deterministic outputs matter.

 ## What it does

-- Flattens nested objects and arrays into Datalog facts
+- Flattens nested objects and arrays into Datalog _facts_
 - Adds optional entity, relation, and schema context so your rules are simpler
 - Enforces predicate arities via an optional registry
 - Emits helpful meta-facts (attribute types, enums, cardinality,